MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaContactManager.md

 # Get-MgBetaContactManager

 ## SYNOPSIS
-Get the contact's manager
+Get the contact's manager This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgContactManager](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgContactManager?view=graph-powershell-1.0)

 ## SYNTAX